GiacomoMansi/Poke/README.md

 There are also some bottoms to sort the Pokemon by their Name, Type, or Stats.<br>

 This app use PokéApi, All rights reserved to PokéApi<br>
-This is a simply project to imporove
+This is a simply studing project

 ## How to use it